Bocadillo de Calamares

 - 01

-Pour two inches of mild Spanish olive oil into a heavy-bottomed Dutch oven or deep skillet and heat over medium-high until a deep-fry thermometer registers 375°F.
+Pour two inches of mild Spanish olive oil into a heavy-bottomed Dutch oven or deep skillet and heat to 375°F over medium-high.

 - 02

-Drain the squid from the milk and lay the rings on a baking sheet lined with several layers of paper towels, patting them completely dry from the top so the flour creates a micro-thin crust rather than a doughy paste.
+Drain the squid from the milk and pat the rings and tentacles completely bone-dry with multiple layers of paper towels so the flour won't clump into a gummy paste.

 - 03

-Toss a handful of the dried squid rings into the bag with the flour mixture, shake vigorously to coat, then dump them into a wire mesh strainer and shake forcefully to knock off all excess flour.
+Toss the dry squid into the flour mixture to coat, then dump everything into a wire mesh strainer and shake it forcefully over the sink to knock off all excess flour.

 - 04

-Carefully drop the dusted squid into the hot oil in small batches, frying for just 90 to 120 seconds until golden and curled, then transfer to a wire rack or paper towels and hit immediately with a pinch of salt.
+Drop the dusted squid into the hot oil in small batches, frying for exactly 90 to 120 seconds until golden and curled, then transfer to a wire rack and hit with a pinch of salt.

 - 05